GoogleCloudPlatform/DataflowTemplates/v2/gcs-to-sourcedb/README_GCS_to_Sourcedb.md

-GCS to Source DB Template
+GCS to Source DB template
 ---
 Streaming pipeline.
 Reads Spanner change stream messages from GCS, orders them, transforms them, and writes them to a Source Database like MySQL.

 :memo: This is a Google-provided template!
 Please check [Provided templates documentation](https://cloud.google.com/dataflow/docs/guides/templates/provided/gcs-to-sourcedb) on how to use it without having to build from sources using [Create job from template](https://console.cloud.google.com/dataflow/createjob?template=GCS_to_Sourcedb).

 :bulb: This is a generated documentation based on [Metadata Annotations](https://github.com/GoogleCloudPlatform/DataflowTemplates#metadata-annotations)